 In addition it is useful to also include a description of their time course:

-X-rays are sufficient in almost all cases to make the diagnosis, although CT and MR are often required to asses for the presence of subtle fractures of the glenoid rim or ligamentous / tendinous injuries respectively.
+X-rays (AP and lateral +/- axillary view) are sufficient in almost all cases to make the diagnosis, although CT and MR are often required to assess for the presence of subtle fractures of the glenoid rim or ligamentous / tendinous injuries respectively.

 Anterior and inferior dislocations are usually simple diagnoses, with the humeral head and outline of the glenoid being incongruent.

 Posterior dislocations can be difficult to identify on an AP view only (as may be obtained in the setting of secondary survey of a trauma) as the humeral head moves directly posteriorly and congruency may appear to be maintained (at least at first glance).